DustinHartzler/PharmToTable/wp-content/plugins/affiliate-for-woocommerce/readme.txt

 Donate link: https://www.storeapps.org/
 Tags: affiliates, affiliate wordpress, commission, woocommerce, affiliatewp, ecommerce, partner, share, affiliate plugin Requires at least: 5.0.0
-Tested up to: 6.2.2
+Tested up to: 6.3.2
-Stable tag: 6.17.0
+Stable tag: 6.28.0
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Easiest Affiliate Management system for WordPress (and WooCommerce)!!
+The Easiest Affiliate Management system for WooCommerce!!

 == Description ==

-Affiliate for WooCommerce is the **Easiest Affiliate Management System** for WordPress (and WooCommerce)!!
+Affiliate for WooCommerce is the **Easiest Affiliate Management System** for WordPress and WooCommerce!!

 Affiliate for WooCommerce is undoubtedly the simplest tool that helps you track Affiliate Sale, Referrals, Commissions, Record Payouts and much more - all from a single screen interface.

-What makes Affiliate for WooCommerce the best affiliate plugin for WordPress?
+What makes Affiliate for WooCommerce the best affiliate plugin for WooCommerce?

 = Single Screen Interface =
 One thing that sets apart Affiliate for WooCommerce from all other affiliate systems is its intuitive user interface.
 You no longer have to struggle with different screens and menus to track affiliates, referrals and payouts.
 Everything is available in one single dashboard.